Allan A. Schoenherr

-Allan A. Schoenherr (February 6, 1937 – May 31, 2021) was a Californian author, ecologist, and naturalist.
-He is the author of the widely used reference book, A Natural History of California.
+Allan A. Schoenherr (February 6, 1937 – May 31, 2021) was an American author, ecologist, and naturalist.
+He is the author of the widely used reference book A Natural History of California.

-He received his PhD in zoology at Arizona State University and taught a long-running course on natural history of California University of California, Irvine.
-He was emeritus professor of ecology in Fullerton College.
-He taught classes for the Desert Institute of the Joshua Tree National Park Association.
+He received his PhD in zoology at Arizona State University and taught a long-running course on the natural history of California at University of California, Irvine.
+He was emeritus professor of ecology at Fullerton College and taught classes for the Desert Institute of the Joshua Tree National Park Association.

-An accomplished nature photographer, he provided the photographs to illustrate his books and he received two awards for his images of California Gray Whales.
-A lover of the outdoors, he traveled, hiked, and photographed all over the world.
-He was the naturalist on many shipboard excursions including trips to Iceland, Greenland, Russia, Alaska, the Arctic and the Antarctic, the lagoons of Baja California, the South Pacific, and the Caribbean.
-As a biology professor on the Semester at Sea program traveled four times around the world teaching marine biology and ecology.
-He was the coordinator of Global Studies on the Spring ‘09 voyage of the Semester at Sea program.
+An accomplished nature photographer, he provided the photographs to illustrate his books and received two awards for his images of California gray whales.
+A lover of the outdoors, he traveled, hiked, and photographed all over the world and was the naturalist on many shipboard excursions including trips to Iceland, Greenland, Russia, Alaska, the Arctic and the Antarctic, the lagoons of Baja California, the South Pacific, and the Caribbean.
+As a biology professor on the Semester at Sea program, he traveled around the world four times teaching marine biology and ecology and was the coordinator of the Global Studies class on the program's spring ‘09 voyage.

 He was a professor of biology at Fullerton College for over 30 years.
-He died at 84 at his cabin in the Sierra Nevada outside Bishop 31 May 2021.
+Schoenherr died on May 31, 2021, at the age of 88.